Automatic Environment Backups

 Setup

-11. Toggle on the backup cadences you want under Backup schedule and click Save.
-After saving, the plugin automatically creates any missing backup environments for the enabled cadences.
+- Step 4 — Backup schedule.
+Choose the cadences you want and save the schedule.
+The plugin creates any missing backup environments for the enabled cadences.

 Managing the connection

-• Use Disconnect to clear the saved Lambda URL.
-The cron schedule on the external provider keeps running until you remove the deployment there, but the plugin will no longer surface its status.
+- Use Remove saved deployment in Step 2 to clear the URL and return the flow to that step.
+The external provider keeps running until you remove the deployment there, but the plugin will no longer surface its status.

-• Re-opening the configuration screen runs a health check against the saved URL automatically, so a stale or expired deployment is caught before you make any other changes.
+- Re-opening the configuration screen automatically re-runs a health check against the saved URL, so a broken or expired deployment is caught immediately in Step 3 and in Backup status.

 Advanced settings

-• Enable debug logs — When enabled, plugin events and outbound lambda requests are logged to the browser console for troubleshooting.
+- Enable debug logs — When enabled, plugin events and outbound requests are logged to the browser console for troubleshooting.

 Changelog